-Databending is the alteration of raw data to influence the data’s interpretation.
-Databending is commonly used to create in sound and image files effects that are exclusively digital in nature.
-The methods employed in databending are as varied as the results achieved.
+Databending is the act of altering raw data to influence the way the data is interpreted by computer programs.
+Databending is commonly used with sound and image files to create effects that are exclusively digital in nature.

 Databending audio files

-There are many various, and largely undefined, methods of databending audio files; some more involved than others.
-While there are programs available that will perform certain databending processes on audio files (such as granular synths), some of the simplest methods require nothing more than programs you already have installed on your computer.
+There are many various methods of databending audio files; some more involved than others.
+While there are programs available that will perform certain databending processes on audio files (such as granular synths), some of the simplest methods require nothing more than basic programs installed on every personal computer.